114th Congress

 On Monday, the Napa Senior Activity Center hosted a small Medicare birthday party.
 Rep. Mike Thompson, D-St. Helena, came to cut a cake in honor of the program.

 Washington, D.C. – U.S. Rep. Mike Thompson (CA-5) today announced a $10,856,088 U.S. Department of Health and Human Services (HHS) grant for Child Start, Inc. The funds will be used to provide Head Start and Early Head Start services to children and families throughout Napa and Solano Counties.
-The award is the first of a 5-year grant which Child Start, Inc.
+The award is the first of a 5-year grant which Child Start, Inc. won through a competitive process established by HHS.
+Child Start, Inc. will receive a grant of the same amount for the next four years.

 Some $10.9 million of a U.S. Department of Health and Human Services grant is coming to Head Start and Early Head Start services throughout Solano and Napa counties, Rep. Mike Thompson's office announced Monday.